 - Recovery solutions:As health care organizations seek to financially recover from the impact of COVID-19 and define their new normal, Cerner is providing our clients with solutions, recommendations and best practices from clients around the world.

 Supporting the health of our associates

-Cerner has also made the transition to virtual onboarding, training, events and recruiting through the end of 2020, including the announcement that Cerner Health Conference will be virtual for the first time in Cerner’s history.
+Cerner also made the transition to virtual onboarding, training, events and recruiting through the end of 2020, including the announcement that Cerner Health Conference will be virtual for the first time in the company’s history.

-Pandemic Time Off – In order to protect the financial health of associates who are unable to perform their work because of the pandemic due to a quarantine or department or office closure, Cerner has instituted an emergency Pandemic Time Off policy.
-The policy was expanded to provide salary continuation to clinical associates who are called, or volunteer, to respond to the COVID-19 crisis.
+- Pandemic Time Off: In order to protect the financial health of associates who are unable to perform their work due to a quarantine or department or office closure, Cerner instituted an emergency Pandemic Time Off policy.
+The policy also provides salary continuation to clinical associates who are called, or volunteer, to respond to the COVID-19 crisis.
 This assists Cerner's highly trained associates with serving their communities without fear of losing income.

-We understand that as a health care technology company our work to support health systems across the globe must continue.
-We’re working continuously to evaluate the best decisions for our associates and clients and adjusting our guidelines accordingly.
+As a health care technology company, Cerner’s work to support health systems across the globe must continue.
+The company is working continuously to evaluate the best decisions for associates and clients and adjusting our guidelines accordingly.

 Giving to the communities where we live, work and thrive